Ideas Are Free

 3. Daily Visual Management and Communication

 A strong idea system lives in the rhythm of daily work.
-Visual management—boards, huddles, or digital displays—makes ideas visible and keeps progress transparent.
+Visual management—boards, huddles, or digital displays—makes ideas visible and progress transparent.

 4. Change as Experimentation